connectomicslab/connectomemapper3/paper/paper.md

   pipelines to analyze them present important challenges for scalable computing, data sharing, reproducibility and transparency of the analysis.
-The last ten years have indeed witnessed a number of technical advances and a trend towards the adoption of open research practices such as *open data* and *open methodology* [@Nichols:2017] [@EglenTowardNeuroscience:2017] [@Kennedy2019].
+The last ten years have indeed witnessed a number of technical advances and a trend towards the adoption of open research practices such as *open data* and *open methods* [@Nichols:2017] [@EglenTowardNeuroscience:2017] [@Kennedy2019].
-This has led in particular to the creation of a community standard for dataset organization, known as the Brain Imaging Data Structure (BIDS), initially designed to ease the practice of sharing raw MRI data [@GorgolewskiTheExperiments:2016].
+This has led in particular to the creation of a community standard for dataset organization, known as the Brain Imaging Data Structure (BIDS), designed to ease the practice of sharing raw neuroimaging data [@GorgolewskiTheExperiments:2016].
 Combined with advances in software virtualization, BIDS has enabled the creation of the BIDS Apps framework which uses software container technology to encapsulate neuroimaging processing pipelines and ensures portability and reproducibility [@GorgolewskiBIDSMethods:2017].
-A large ecosystem of processing pipelines supporting the mapping of connectomes has evolved around this framework, including C-PAC [@cpac:2013], NIAK [@BellecNeuroimagingNIAK:2016], fMRIPrep [@Ghosh:2018], dMRIPrep [@dmriprep:2019], QSIPREP [@CieslakQSIPrep:2020], MRtrix3_connectome [@Smith2019:BIDSApp], NDMG [@KiarAVariability:2018] PyNets [@PisnerPyNets:2020], and Micapipe [@Rodriguez:2022] which have all demonstrated their capability in addressing the previously-mentioned challenges.
+A large ecosystem of processing pipelines supporting the mapping of connectomes has evolved around this framework.
+To the best of our knowledge, it includes  C-PAC [@cpac:2013], NIAK [@BellecNeuroimagingNIAK:2016], fMRIPrep [@Ghosh:2018], dMRIPrep [@dmriprep:2019], QSIPREP [@CieslakQSIPrep:2020], MRtrix3_connectome [@Smith2019:BIDSApp], NDMG [@KiarAVariability:2018]
+  PyNets [@PisnerPyNets:2020], and Micapipe [@Rodriguez:2022].
+All the existing solutions have demonstrated their capability in addressing the previously-mentioned challenges.
-However, none of the existing solutions provide a direct alternative to CMP when dealing with multimodal datasets with the goal to create connectomes at multiple hierarchical scales.
+However, none of them provide a direct alternative to CMP when dealing with multimodal datasets with the goal to create connectomes at multiple hierarchical scales.

 Connectome Mapper 3 (CMP3) builds up on the two preceding versions of CMP and keeps the same philosophy.
 It introduces massive improvements in terms of the underlying codebase, the tools used, and the scope of the functionality